 2B Technologies offers reasonably priced customer service for instrument repairs.
-The calibration service includes cleaning of the entire flow path with methanol, testing of all components for proper function, installation of a new internal ozone measurement scrubber and calibration against a NIST-traceable standard.
-The best way to contact us for service is to log a customer service ticket at https://2btech.io/support/.
-Normally, you will hear back from us by email within a few hours.
-Or, call us at +1(303)273-0559.
+The calibration service includes cleaning of the entire flow path with methanol, testing of all components for proper function, installation of a new internal ozone scrubber and calibration against a NIST-traceable standard.
+The best way to contact us for

-There is a great deal of technical information about our instruments posted as technical notes on the 2B Tech website.
-Technical Notes, manuals, brochures, software, cleaning procedures, scientific papers, and other information may be downloaded at https://2btech.io/downloads/.
+There is a great deal of technical information about our instruments posted as technical notes.
+Manuals, brochures, software, cleaning procedures and scientific papers may be downloaded at https://2btech.io/downloads/.